dnsimple/dnsimple-support/content/articles/ordering-standard-certificate.markdown

 You are not required to keep an active subscription to access the certificate, however some features such as certificate renewal or auto-renewal will not be available when you unsubscribe.
 </note>

-You can order an SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar. **You are not required to transfer or host a domain with us to purchase a Comodo SSL certificate**.
+You can order an SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar. **You are not required to transfer or host a domain with us to purchase a Sectigo SSL certificate**.

 Please be sure you comply with the all the [technical requirements](/articles/getting-started-ssl-certificates/#requirements) in our [Getting Started with SSL Certificates](/articles/getting-started-ssl-certificates) page before ordering the certificate.